jamiebarker0310/BrusselatorRK4/README.md

 # BrusselatorRK4
-A Runge-Kutta algorithm for the Brusselator Equations.
+A Runge-Kutta algorithm for the Brusselator Equations as part of the UCL Computational and Simulation Methods course.